By Malcolm McDonald, Emeritus Professor of Marketing, Cranfield University School of Management

 - You will enjoy referrals from satisfied customers.

-- You will have fewer no and delayed decisions.
+- You will have fewer no decisions and delayed decisions.

 Let us give a quick summary of just one of the above benefits – sales velocity – illustrated in the figures below.